I’m sure you saw the similarities in a flash.

 The Mercury News reports that Google was founded in 1998, the same year I bought a book and set out to make a web site about bankruptcy.

 I knew nothing about programming, and less about web design.
 But I knew that there was a crying need for sound information about bankruptcy, the options and the opportunities.
-And it wasn’t there when I started writing.
+But sound, useful information about bankruptcy wasn’t available on the web when I started writing.